Sauk Identification Number

 SOAR (Sauk Online Access to Records)

-SOAR is Sauk Valley Community College’s online record system that students may access with a Sauk ID number and PIN.
-Students are able to access records anywhere and at anytime as long as they have Internet access.
-Students can view personal information, grades, class schedule, billing information, and an unofficial transcript.
+SOAR is Sauk Valley Community College’s online record system that students may access with their Sauk Login.
+Current and former students are able to access records anywhere and at anytime as long as they have Internet access.
+Users can view personal information, grades, class schedule, billing information, and an unofficial transcript.

 Transfer of Credits